 Now for the most enjoyable bit for your dog, once you’ve done both ears, reward them with another treat and let them shake their ears dry.
 Most dogs love doing this!

 When they’ve had a good shake, have another gentle wipe around with the cotton wool ball to pick up any extra debris that has come loose.

-Finally, get out your diary and pencil in the another ear-cleaning date in a week or so.
+Finally, get out your diary and pencil in another ear-cleaning date in a week or so.

-Now you know how to keep your dog’s ears clean, remember to keep your furry friend protected with Argos Pet Insurance provided by Pinnacle Insurance plc.
+Now you know how to keep your dog’s ears clean, remember to keep yourself protected from unexpected vet bills with Argos Pet Insurance provided by Pinnacle Insurance plc.
 Explore our dog insurance policies today.